how to euthanize a betta fish

 Sharing is caring!

-2 thoughts on “How To Euthanize A Betta Fish: Simple, Humane Method”
+2 thoughts on “How to Euthanize a Betta Fish: Humane and Thoughtful Tips”

 1. Sadly I had to do the clove oil procedure for the first time today.
 Removed my gal and put in a separate small bowl.
 Took a little while for her to stop moving with the oil added, but was very evident when it worked.
 A couple wiggles and she was still.
 Adding the second round of clove/tank water mixture to her cup did the trick.
 After a few minutes she was off to the great fishy lake in the sky.
 I really had to watch to be sure she was gone.
 Thank you for the humane euthanasia advice.
 It was better than watching her suffer after failed med treatments.